FILE: <bc-71.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 Inherent in most insect populations is the concept of age- or stage-structure.
 Insects grown through distinct developmental stages, and hence the concepts of age and stage are linked, although in some systems more closely than others.
 Many of the analytical frameworks constructed in the previous sections take such developmental stages into account.
 Equation (4) is one such example, where considering dispersal to occur prior to competition in a patchy resource implies a dispersing reproductive stage (adults) followed by a non-dispersing stage which competes for resources (larvae).
 Other examples are considerations of the interactions of density-dependence and the action of natural enemies (equations (12) and (13), e.g.).
 These implied sequences of events are for the most part easily handled in the single-step analytical frameworks presented previously.

 However, there are a number of implied assumptions in the previously presented frameworks which limit their applications.
 In particular, there are several assumptions about the timing of events (e.g., that all parasitism occurs simultaneously, that all competition occurs either before or after parasitism, that all dispersal occurs at once, and that host and parasitoid populations are so synchronized that all members of the parasitoid population are able to attack hosts at the same time that all members of the host population are in the stage susceptible to parasitism).
-Systems which are characterized by biologies which are at significant variance to these assumptions may not be well characterized by these analytical frameworks.
+Systems that are characterized by biologies, which are at significant variance to these assumptions, may not be well characterized by these analytical frameworks.

 The solution to exploring the theoretical repercussions of more complex biologies frequently has been to construct more complex models, often called system or simulation models, which incorporate more biological detail at the expense of analytical tractability.
 This approach has been used not only to address issues of population dynamics but also to address matters relating to population developmental rate, biomass and nutrient allocation, community structure and management of ecosystems (Bellows et al. 1983).
 Here are considered only those features of such systems which bear on population regulation in ways which are not directly addressable in the simpler analytical frameworks presented above.